christophercliff/excavator.io/src/index.md

 ![Excavator](images/icon.png)

 [Chris][homepage] here, creator of the Excavator project.
-Today I'm officially retiring the [excavator.io][excavator] and decommissioning all services.
+Today I'm officially retiring [excavator.io][excavator] and decommissioning all services.
 The project has been on hiatus for the past several months and I simply don't have the resources to continue development.
 My sincere thanks to everyone who signed up.

 Excavator is a Google Chrome™ extension and web application for collecting responsive screenshots.
 The project was started in December 2012 and retired in April 2014.